ducknext/downloadpodcast/README.md

-# Download videos from a YouTube and PodBean channels
+# Download videos from YouTube and PodBean channels

 The script reads channel IDs from a Json file `.podcast_channels.json` which has been created by the user in the same folder as the python script.
 The `.podcast_channels.json` has the following structure: